fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 Refer to our specific guide: [BeoLiving Intelligence Alexa skill guide](bli-alexa.md).

+### Alexa does not understands when trying to control an specific device

+Sometimes, devices name are not suitable for _Alexa_ to understand.
+Some workarounds to fix this issue are described at [BeoLiving Intelligence Alexa skill guide](bli-alexa.md).

 ### Can't link IFTTT or Alexa with _BeoLiving Intelligence_

 Make sure you first enabled _Remote Access_ of your _BeoLiving Intelligence_ through _BeoLiving App_.
 Refer to [BeoLiving Intelligence Quick Setup